 (c) At least 30 days before creation of the business improvement district and adoption of its initial operating plan by the municipality, the planning commission has held a public hearing on its proposed business improvement district and initial operating plan.
 Notice of the hearing shall be published as a class 2 notice under ch.
-985. Before publication, a copy of the notice together with a copy of the proposed initial operating plan and a copy of a detail map showing the boundaries of the proposed business improvement district shall be sent by certified mail to all owners of real property within the proposed business improvement district and shall indicate that copies of the proposed initial operating plan are available from the planning commission on request.
+985. Before publication, a copy of the notice together with a copy of the proposed initial operating plan and a copy of a detail map showing the boundaries of the proposed business improvement district shall be sent by certified mail to all owners of real property within the proposed business improvement district.
+The notice shall state the boundaries of the proposed business improvement district that copies of the proposed initial operating plan are available from the planning commission on request.